 Basic Universal Gear

-It is my opinion that there is no true universal list of gear, because there is no universal set of conditions.
-Nevertheless…MOST of this gear comes with me on MOST hikes of over a mile.
+It is our opinion that there is no true universal list of gear, because there is no universal set of conditions.
+Nevertheless…MOST of this gear comes with us on MOST hikes of over a mile.

 Knife: Also known as the ‘stabby thing.’
 Invest in a utility knife or multi-tool that has a locking main blade and can do a number of things.
 I use a Leatherman Multi-tool which is somewhat heavy, but has the advantage of taking the place of several pieces of equipment.

 Compass: That which knows the way North.
 Note that in outdoor literature, you will see the words ‘map and compass’ paired together quite often.
 This refers to a particular set of skills used to establish location on a map using a compass and reference points.
 To do this, you will need…

 - The skill to use them both in coordination